 This first meeting is the hinge between the first two stages of our approach: recognizing the signs of financial difficulty, and clearly assessing your situation to turn uncertainty into a concrete plan.

 Step 01 – Recognize.
-Calls from creditors, late payments, mounting tax debts.
+Creditor calls, late payments, mounting tax debts.
 You’ve already recognized the signs when you booked your appointment.

 Step 02 – Evaluate.
-During the meeting, we’ll work together to draw up a complete picture of your income, debts and assets.
-Lucid, non-judgmental.
+During the meeting, we will draw up a complete picture of your income, debts and assets.
+Lucid, without judgment.

 Stage 03 – Taking action.
 If a procedure is the right way to go, you file it when you’re ready.
-Calls stop as soon as you file.
+Calls cease as soon as the deposit is made.

-This first meeting is the hinge between the first two stages of our approach: recognizing the signs of financial difficulty, and clearly assessing your situation to turn uncertainty into a concrete plan.
-What to bring (and what not to bring)
+This first meeting is the hinge between the first two stages of our approach: recognize the signs of financial difficulty, and clearly assess your situation to turn uncertainty into a concrete plan: what to bring (and what not to bring)

-Ideally, you’ll come to the meeting with a picture, however imperfect, of your situation.
-But let’s be clear: we don’t expect a perfect record.
-If you don’t know what you owe, or to whom, just say so.
-A good part of our job is to work with you to build that picture.
+Ideally, you’ll come to the meeting with an idea—even an imperfect one—of your situation.
+But let’s be clear: we don’t expect a perfect case file.
+If you’re not sure what you owe or to whom, just say so.
+A large part of our job is precisely to piece this picture together with you.

 Useful documents, if you have them to hand

-And above all: don’t empty your RRSP to pay off your credit cards before talking to us.
-It’s one of the most costly mistakes we make.
+And above all: don’t withdraw your RRSP to pay off your credit cards before talking to us.
+This is one of the most costly mistakes we see.
 RRSPs are largely protected in the event of insolvency in Quebec.
-Liquidating them to pay off unsecured creditors can literally leave you tens of thousands of dollars poorer.
-A five-minute call before such a move can change everything.
+Liquidating them to repay unsecured creditors can literally cost you tens of thousands of dollars.
+A five-minute call before taking such a step can make all the difference.

 Minute-by-minute coverage of the match